cs161-staff/pedagogy/_posts/first-time-ta-student-support-intro/2021-11-26-first-time-ta-student-support-intro.md

 ## Mindset

 - Not all students learn the same way.
 - People experience disabilities due to barriers created by society, not by their impairment or difference.
+  - Consider glasses.
+They are an assistive device used by people whose vision is impaired.
+Are people who need glasses disabled?
+Why or why not?
-Learn more about the [social model of disability](https://www.scope.org.uk/about-us/social-model-of-disability/).
+  - Learn more about the [social model of disability](https://www.scope.org.uk/about-us/social-model-of-disability/).
 - Presenting information clearly and in multiple formats is vital for all students in your course.
 - As with all groups of students, some DSP students are among the top performers in Computer Science.
 Other DSP students struggle a lot.
 A student's DSP status predicts nothing about their performance in the course.